John J. Egan

-John Joseph Egan (May 18, 1878 – February 1, 1949) was an American football player, coach, and physician.
+John Joseph Egan (May 18, 1878 – February 1, 1949) was an American college football player and coach and physician.
 He served as the co-head football coach at Villanova College—now known as Villanova University—in 1900 with John Powers.
 Together they compiled a record of 5–2–2 in one season.
 Egan then coached Villanova the following year alone and compiled a 2–3 record, making his overall head coaching record 7–5–2.
 Later, he also served as athletic director at the University of Maryland.

 Egan was a doctor by profession and practiced as a surgeon in his hometown of Waterbury, Connecticut for 38 years.
 He served as a major in the Medical Corps of the United States Army during World War II and was also a chief rating specialist at two Veterans' Administration offices in Connecticut.
 Egan died at a Connecticut veterans' hospital in 1949 after a long illness.